arvindr21/tddBootstrapBoilerPlate/README.md

 - Jasmine says `Expected 'Hello world!' to equal 'Hello Jasmine & Grunt!'.
 (1)`
 - So how do we fix it?
 Lets navigate to `boilerplate\tddBootstrapBoilerPlate\app\scripts` and open `main.js`.
 Ahh! here is our source, which we are testing.
 - Lets change the return statement from `return 'Hello world!';` to `return 'Hello Jasmine & Grunt!';` and save our file.
 - Grunt will detect the changes and will run all the test cases again and check.
 Since we have an integration with Karma as well, a couple of browsers will open and all the code will be tested.
+You can scroll through the bash to see your tests pass.
-You can scroll through the logs to see your tests pass.
+- And also you will notice a new folder in your root directory named as `coverage`.
+This is the output of `jasmine-istanbul`.
+This will provide a detail info on how much of your source code is tested.
+You can open `boilerplate\tddBootstrapBoilerPlate\coverage\html` and launch `index.html` file and check.
+For now it should be 100%.

 PS: you can update the grunt.js file as per your need.